 Curator, David Fairbanks Ford, operating our newly acquired and completely restored mechanical marvel, a 1930 Æolian Stroud player piano.
-The Museum also has 350+ rolls of music in its collection.
+The Museum also has almost 3,000 rolls of music documented in its collection.
 Join us every Friday night at 6pm for a concert of our rolls...

 Where the amber light of display cases

 is absorbed into the labels and artifacts of history's leavings and today's music and art.

 expression.
 Where the summer brings the warm glow of the bonfire from the moonlit riverside and conversation rings out over a valley of beauty and cheer..."
 Timothy J. Duggan Jr.